How I Take Notes When I Read a Book

 Wrapping Things Up

 Taking notes is an active process.
 That’s why the first step is deciding to take this seriously.
 You can try to take notes casually, but if you’re like me, you’ll get frustrated and give up over time.
 Until you have a real system in place, it’s hard to trust the process of learning.
 Once you decide to take your books deeper with a real note-taking system, you’ll no longer feel guilt that you’re missing important ideas.
 I’ve been developing this system for over a year now.
 It’s not complicated, and that’s what I love about it.
-If you have any questions or suggestions to make it better, leave me a comment and we can learn together.
+If you have any questions or suggestions to improve it, leave me a comment and we can learn together.

 Published by